You're really interested in becoming a host, but need a few more details to wrap your head around the whole idea.

 Form #4: Itinerary Schedule & Social Media Engagement

 What if we don't sell any tickets?
 What if I suddenly can't attend?
 What if...

 Our contract covers extenuating circumstances the best we can.
 In the event of unforeseeable changes, we'll work with the Hosts and Guests to find an agreeable solution.
-We don't want anyone to lose money on their investment with the Pop-Up Hub and will do our best to navigate any potential pitfalls.
+Also we don't want anyone to lose money on their investment with the Pop-Up Hub and our contract reflects this.
 It's good to have a contingency plan in place, but please try not to be bogged down by the "what-ifs"... we will figure it out.